uw-labs/blog/_posts/2021-06-29-kube-semaphore-intro.md

 labels to describe those sets inside a Calico Network Policy and effectively implement cross cluster firewall rules.

-A deployment example can be found [here](https://github.com/utilitywarehouse/semaphore-policy/tree/main/deploy)
+Controller deployment example can be found [here](https://github.com/utilitywarehouse/semaphore-policy/tree/main/deploy)

 For example, let's consider the following deployment in our GCP cluster: